 3/4 cup whipping cream

 1/4 teaspoon pumpkin pie seasoning

 Heat oven to 300 degrees.
 Spray a 9 or 10″ springform pan with cooking spray.
 In a small bowl, mix crumbs and butter.
 Press in bottom of pan.
 Bake 15 minutes.
 Remove from oven and set aside.

-Mix pumpkin, whipping cream, 2/3 cup sugar, the cinnamon, pumpkin pie seasoning, salt and remaining 3 eggs just until blended.
+Mix pumpkin, whipping cream, 2/3 cup sugar, cinnamon, pumpkin pie spice, salt and remaining 3 eggs just until blended.
 Slowly and carefully spoon over cheesecake layer.